nebuly-ai/nos/doc/elastic-quota.md

 minimum amount of GPU memory (expressed in GB) guaranteed to a certain namespace and its maximum limit, respectively.

-Nebulnetes automatically computes the GPU memory requested by each Pod from the GPU resources requested by its containers and enforces the limits accordingly.
-The amount of memory GB corresponding to the generic resource `nvidia.com/gpu` is defined by the field `nvidiaGpuResourceMemoryGB` of the Nebulnetes Operator configuration, which is 32 by default.
+nos automatically computes the GPU memory requested by each Pod from the GPU resources requested by its containers and enforces the limits accordingly.
+The amount of memory GB corresponding to the generic resource `nvidia.com/gpu` is defined by the field `nvidiaGpuResourceMemoryGB` of the nos Operator configuration, which is 32 by default.

 For instance, using the default configuration, the value of the resource `nos.nebuly.ai/gpu-memory` computed from